Nearby Lake Recreation, Safe Neighborhoods and a Very Low Key Way of Life Bring Retirees to Quiet Brandon, Mississippi

-Brandon is growing, too, and has doubled in size during the last two decades.
-Thirty-eight percent of residents are age 45 or better, and nearly 45% of all locals hold at least a four year college degree.
-The cost of living is 4% below the national average, but the median household income is well above the national median.
+Brandon is growing, too, having mushroomed by 10% within the last decade.
+Thirty-eight percent of residents are age 45 or better, and 35% of all locals hold at least a four year college degree.
+The cost of living is 7% below the national average, but the median household income is well above the national median.
 The crime rate is below the national average, and the city has some racial diversity.
 Most Brandonites lean to the right politically.

 Even though Brandon is just outside of Jackson, it feels a world away.
 The downtown Pearl Street Historic District is small and simple but has a town square with boutique shops and antique stores.
 With structures from the early 19th-century still standing, the area feels a little out of time, even with modern automobiles chugging down the streets.
 Brandon is the kind of place that rolls up most of its sidewalks at dark and where neighbors sleep with their doors unlocked.
 Church attendance is high, and Baptist churches are particularly plentiful.